Zenneo/leJOS_NXT_programs/README.md

 * `MultipleChoice(String option1, String option2, String option3, String option4, String option5, int initial)` returns a number based on the user's choice.
 The minimum amount of options that has to be entered is 2.
 The maximum string length of the option is 14.
 * `askForConfirmation(String custom_msg1, String custom_msg2, String custom_msg3, String custom_msg4, boolean initial)` returns a boolean based on the user's decision.
 Each msg is drawn as a line and is limited to 16 characters.

+####sensor_test/
+Test program that displays the distances measured by an Ultrasonic sensor

+######Sensor_test.java
+Main class.
+Program asks for sensor port.
+Orange button can be used to reset measured min/max values.

+######Distance.java
+Class that handles distance measurement and keeps track of min/max.

+####rotationStaiton
+This NXT controls a small station that rotates the package, once it was delivered by the vehicle.
+In addition to that it can also check whether the station is occupied by a box or not.
+It is connected to a motor, an ultrasonic sensor and a push sensor.

+######Main.java
+Handles sensor check logic and initiates U-Turn

+######LCDthread.java
+Updates LCD display and shows current status

+######Motors.java
+Handles motor rotation.
+Keeps track of previous orientation and adjusts to it.

 ####vehicle/
 This NXT controls the movement of the robot.
 It determines the robots position through push sensors.
 The vehicle itself is moving on rails.